Classical Physics: Spacetime and Fields: Spacetime

-Only the symmetric part $\Gamma^{\,\,\,\,i}_{(k\,l)}$ of the connection enters the autoparallel equation (\ref{affgeo5}) because of the symmetry of $\frac{dx^k}{ds}\frac{dx^l}{ds}$ with respect to the indices $k,l$; affine geodesics do not depend on torsion.
-At any point, a coordinate transformation to the geodesic frame (\ref{geofr1}) brings all the components $\Gamma^{\,\,\,\,i}_{(k\,l)}$ to zero, so the autoparallel equation becomes $\frac{du^i}{ds}=0$.
-The autoparallel equation is also invariant under a {\em projective} transformation
+Only the symmetric part $\Gamma^{i}_{(kl)}$ of the connection enters the autoparallel equation (\ref{affgeo5}) because of the symmetry of $(dx^k/ds)(dx^l/ds)$ with respect to the indices $k,l$; affine geodesics do not depend on torsion.
+At any point, a coordinate transformation to the geodesic frame (\ref{geofr1}) brings all the components $\Gamma^{i}_{(kl)}$ to zero, thereby the autoparallel equation becomes $du^i/ds=0$.\\